meilisearch/docs-scraper/README.md

 ## And for the search bar?

-After having crawled your documentation, you might need a search bar to improve your user experience!
+After having scraped your documentation, you might need a search bar to improve your user experience!

 ![docs-searchbar-demo](assets/docs-searchbar-demo.gif)